iTwin/itwinjs-core/docs/presentation/Content/PropertySpecification.md

 - Omitted or `undefined`: property visibility is controlled by the ECSchema.
 - `true`: property is made visible. **Warning:** this will automatically hide all other properties of the same class.
 If this behavior is not desirable, set [`doNotHideOtherPropertiesOnDisplayOverride` attribute](#attribute-donothideotherpropertiesondisplayoverride) to `true`.
 - `false`: property is made hidden.
-- The value can be set using ECExpression.
+- The value can be set using ECExpression. **Warning:** this will automatically hide all other properties of the same class.
+If this behavior is not desirable, set [`doNotHideOtherPropertiesOnDisplayOverride` attribute](#attribute-donothideotherpropertiesondisplayoverride) to `true`.

 ```ts
 [[include:Content.Customization.PropertySpecification.IsDisplayed.Ruleset]]